 And each time I run an advert campaign, I get better results.
 I learn something new.

 Today I thought I’d share some of my successful methods with you.
-There are three important things are at play here:

-But first, you need to set a specific goal.
+First, you need to set a specific goal.

 1. Set a goal